Self-supervised neural operator for solving partial differential equations: Methodology

 \subsubsection{Operator learning: Transformer-based operator learning}

-In the current study, we would like to develop a unified deep learning model that is capable of learning the mapping from the boundary/initial conditions, geometries, and the source term to the solution of a specific differential equation.
-Here we propose to employ the encoder-only Transformer \cite{vaswani2017attention} to approximate the solution operator with the training data generated from the PI-sampler.
-As shown in Fig. \ref{fig:transformer}, the inputs for the SNO are the representations for the source term, the boundary/initial conditions, and possibly the geometries, while the output of the SNO is the representation for the solution of Eq. \eqref{eq:pde}.
+In the present study, we aim to develop a unified deep learning model capable of learning the mapping from the boundary/initial conditions, geometries, and the source term to the solution of a specific differential equation.
+Different types of inputs may exhibit distinct characteristics, analogous to multimodal data encountered in natural language processing and computer vision.
+We therefore propose to employ the encoder-only Transformer \cite{vaswani2017attention}, which has been widely used in the processing of multimodal data, to approximate the solution operator.
+As shown in Fig. \ref{fig:model architecture}, the inputs for the SNO are the representations for the source term, the boundary/initial conditions, and possibly the geometries, while the output of the SNO is the representation for the solution of Eq. \eqref{eq:pde}.
 Specifically, (1) $\bm{\psi}(\mathcal{U}_f)$ and $\bm{\psi}(\bm{\lambda})$ are the coefficients for $f$ and $u$ computed based on the pretrained basis functions in FE, respectively, (2) the boundary/initial conditions are represented by a certain number of discrete function values similar as the input of Branch net in DeepONets \cite{lu2021learning}, and (3) the geometry can also be represented by numbers of coordinates.
-In addition, a linear mapping is utilized to each representation to ensure that all the inputs have the same dimensions.
-For cases in which the representations of a certain inputs are too long, we can employ the same approach that is widely used in Vision Transformer to reduce the number of dimensions, i.e., decompose a long sequence into smaller ones equally without overlapping \cite{han2022survey}.
-More details regarding the Transformer-based operator learning, e.g. representations for$f/b/u_0$, etc., can be found in \ref{sec:sno_details}.
+To ensure compatibility across different modalities, a linear projection is applied to each representation so that all inputs share the same embedding dimension.
+For cases in which the representations of certain inputs are of high dimensions, we can employ the same approach that is widely used in Vision Transformer to reduce the number of dimensions, i.e., decompose a long sequence into smaller ones equally without overlapping \cite{han2022survey}.
+More details regarding the Transformer-based operator learning, e.g. positional encoding, alternatives to representations of the geometries, boundary conditions, etc., can be found in \ref{sec:sno_details}.
 All the parameters in the Transformer are optimized by minimizing the following loss function:

 where $\bm{\psi(\mathcal{U}_u)}$ and $\bm{\psi(\bm{\lambda})}$ are the coefficients for $u$ corresponding to $\bm{\lambda}$, respectively.
 In addition, the former is obtained using the pretrained FE, and the latter is the prediction of the Transformer.